 Studying at Birmingham School of Jewellery from 2007 til 2009, followed by two years artist residency, I had the opportunity to develop my own practice.
 I wanted to make work that could embody the attention to detail that I had brought with me from industry.
 During my studies the simplicity of 20th century Scandinavian design appealed to me – and these forms became the starting point to developing my own work.

 The work I now produce comes from this tradition and a responsive aptitude to making.
-The processes I use couple traditional metalworking skills with new technology – in particular laser welding.
+The processes I use couple traditional metalworking skills with new technology – originally laser welding but now my pieces are TIG welded.
 Individual strips of silver are hand-formed before being joined to form a complex surface.
 A number of surface elements within one piece can collide to create contrasting smooth and jagged edges resulting in decorative qualities and surface depth.
 The volumes that the final pieces take are visualized at the outset – but the surface quality and resulting jagged edges emerge as the work is made.

 The resulting works, varied in scale, form and function are visually appealing and I am told, highly covetable.